 A change in the distribution of the negative constructions also shows the gradual spreading of head-initial grammar.
 In Old-Hungarian texts we attest two negative constructions: a declining pattern, and an innovative construction, which is gradually supplanting the former alternative.
-The archaic pattern, which represents the majority in the first Old-Hungarian documents but soon loses ground to the innovative variant, contains the negative particle between the verbal particle and the verb.
-The elements of the 'verbal particle-negative particle-V' string are always adjacent:
+The archaic pattern, which represents the majority in Old-Hungarian documents but later loses ground to the innovative variant, contains the negative particle between the verbal particle and the verb, presumably adjoined to the verb, as is also attested in present-day Khanty and Mansi:

-(41) hogy zent attÿanak frater Rufinus megnem mondottauala that holy father-3SG-DAT frater Rufinus PRT-not say-PERF-3SG-be-PAST "that frater Rufinus had not said it to his holy father" (Jókai C. (1370/1448) p.
+(41) hogy zent attÿanak frater Rufinus meg-nem mondottauala that holy father-3SG-DAT frater Rufinus PRT-not say-PERF-3SG-be-PAST "that frater Rufinus had not said it to his holy father" (Jókai C. (1370/1448) p.
 51)